RTvsBT/AnsiblePlaybooks/README.md

 OS:           Ubuntu 20.0

 ### Siem: ELK stack
 Description:  This server is responsible for the Log storage and dashboard.
-It uses an ELK stack ran with docker.
+It uses an Wazuh-manager, Elasticsearch and Kibana stack ran with docker.
 Hostname:     Siem01
 IP:           192.168.1.xxx
 Playbook:     playbook/xxx
-OS:           Ubuntu 20.0
+OS:           Ubuntu 20.04
-Notes:        Kibana dashboard is accessible on port 5601.
+Notes:        Kibana dashboard is accessible on port 443.

 ### Ticketing: Zammad
 Description:  This server is responsible for the zammad ticketing system.
 It uses docker for the installation.